-Many asthma-causing agents like phthalic anhydride, methyl methacrylate, furfuryl alcohol and styrene are also subject to Ontario Regulation 833, amended to O. Reg.
-177/05, which sets out specific occupational exposure limits (OELs).
-While the process for arriving at OELs has been criticized, among other things as being technically feasible rather than protective of health, nonetheless, they provide workers with another standard to help control if not eliminate the hazard.
+Many asthma-causing agents like phthalic anhydride, methyl methacrylate, furfuryl alcohol and styrene are also subject to Ontario Regulation 833, which sets out specific occupational exposure limits (OELs).
+While the process for arriving at OELs has been criticized, among other things as being technically feasible rather than protective of health, nonetheless, they

+Information Bulletins for health, safety and environmental representatives provide workers with another standard to help control if not eliminate the hazard.